 Even if young people escape physical violence, the effects of bullying can be psychologically devastating.
 Young victims who are lesbian, gay, bisexual, or transgender (LGBT) may become promiscuous or start abusing drugs and alcohol.
 LGBT kids and teens may skip school or even run away from home.
 Many suffer from depression, and some are driven to commit suicide.

 Some victims of this kind of harassment may not even be gay.
 Some can become targets simply because their peers perceive them to be gay.

 For students dealing with harassment

 The most important step in dealing with anti-gay harassment is to believe in who you are.
-The bullying isn't your fault, nor should you have to change in order to please or even be accepted by other people.
+The bullying isn't your fault.
+Nor should you have to change to please or be accepted by other people.
 Understand that you are not to blame for others' prejudices or hatred.

-If you are being bullied or harassed about your sexual orientation, take steps to put an end to the bullying immediately.
-Don't fight back or make threats; simply tell the bully to stop.
+If you are being bullied or harassed about your sexual orientation, take steps to put an end to the bullying right away.
+Don't fight back or make threats.
+Simply tell the bully to stop.
 Leave the situation and seek help if you are being physically attacked or fear that you could be.

 If you're a young person being bullied:

 Stay with a friend who can offer protection or get help when necessary.